 The government, through the Small Business Administration and the Department of Veterans Affairs, encourages businesses that are majority owned and operated by service-disabled veterans through a federal government procurement program that sets acquisitions aside for exclusive competition among service disabled veteran owned small businesses.
 See information about Mail and Wire Fraud Against the Federal Government.

-There are certain penalties in service disabled veteran owned small business fraud cases for defrauding government agencies by submitting fraudulent claims and invoices, fraud schemes that falsify information about ownership and other material information.
+There are certain penalties in service disabled veteran owned small business fraud cases for defrauding government agencies by submitting fraudulent claims and invoices, government fraud schemes that falsify information about ownership and other material information.
 In other situations, where a service disabled veteran has to maintain continuously its eligibility, a fraud case can arise if the applicant fails to inform the appropriate agencies and still continuous to gain revenues through the SDVOSB Program.

-Other fraud cases against the government can arise due to conspiracy to make false statements and defraud the government in connection with other types of small business programs.
+Other SDVOSB fraud cases against the government can arise due to conspiracy to make false statements and defraud the government in connection with other types of small business programs.
 Other persons besides the applicant can be pulled into criminal cases, whether wire or mail fraud, through a conspiracy theory that alleges making false statements in furtherance of a fraud scheme.

-Having an experienced defense attorney that understands the nuances of the service disabled veteran-owned small business fraud cases, HUBZone, SBA 8(a) BD Programs can be beneficial to businesses or contractors charged with SDVOSB procurement fraud, wire fraud, mail fraud or conspiracy cases.
+Having an experienced defense attorney that understands the nuances of the service disabled veteran-owned small business fraud cases, HUBZone, SBA 8(a) BD Programs can be beneficial to businesses or contractors charged with SDVOSB fraud, wire fraud, mail fraud or conspiracy cases.